mh2753/cassata-io/README.md

 **Event**: An arbitrary JSON data that is sent to the destination at the time of event expiry.

-**Expiry**: The UNIX timestamp of the time when the event expires.
+**Expiry**: The UNIX timestamp of the time when this event should be emitted by the worker.

 **URL**: URL of the destination to where the event will be sent.

 **Method (Optional)**: The HTTP method to be used.
 (Optional, defaults to POST)

-**Request-Headers (Optional)**: Request headers to be sent along with the request.
+**Request-Headers (Optional)**: An array of request headers to be sent along with the http request.
 (Optional.
 Defaults to “Content-Type: application/json”)

+## Gotchas
+Like any other distributed application, Cassata does not (and cannot) guarentee an exactly once delivery.
+It provides an at least once guarentee of emitting an event.
+Hence it is the responsibility of the event consumer to manage de-duplication.